 Amnicon Falls State Park allows you to drive right up next to the falls.
 Get out of your car and immediately hear the rushing water.
-Walk 100 feet and you cross the rustic covered bridge and get straight to exploring the many areas to view the rapids and falls of Amnicon Falls.
-This is not the biggest park but the beautiful Amnicon River offers countless scenic views and it’s a great park if you have someone who doesn’t want to walk too far to see the best parts of the park.
-Camping is also an option, read on for more information.
-If you are looking for longer hike or more waterfalls, check out nearby Pattison State Park, it’s only 30 minutes away.
-For a longer drive, 1.5 hours, you can get to Copper Falls State Park.
-Check out more Wisconsin State Parks here.
+Walk 100 feet, and you cross the rustic covered bridge and get straight to exploring the many areas to view the rapids and falls of Amnicon Falls.
+This is not the biggest park, but the beautiful Amnicon River offers countless scenic views, and it’s a great park if you have someone who doesn’t want to walk too far to see the best parts of the park.
+Camping is also an option.

 Accessing the Falls

-Most people will want to go to the main parking area on the island.
+Most people will want to go to the main parking area.
 When you come into the park, stay right.
-This takes you right next to the covered bridge and the trail heads.
-The road to the parking area takes you across a small single lane bridge though so if you have a larger vehicle you will want to park at the first parking area you come to on arrival to the park.
-The road with the bridge is well marked and states “Trailers, Buses, and RV’s, DO NOT ENTER.”
+This takes you right next to the covered pedestrian bridge and the trailheads.
+The road to the parking area takes you across a small single-lane bridge.
+The road with the bridge is well marked and states, “Trailers, Buses, and RV’s, DO NOT ENTER.”

-If you have a larger vehicle, there is a larger parking area right at the entrance to the park which is not on the current map as of 2022.
-You can easily walk the 1/4 mile from this parking area down to the covered bridge and trail head.
-There is not a trail the whole way so part of it you will be on the road.
+If you have a larger vehicle, there is a larger parking area right at the entrance to the park, which is not on the current map as of 2022.
+You can easily walk the 1/4 mile from this parking area down to the covered bridge and trailheads.
+There is not a trail the whole way, so part of it you will be on the road.
 The only traffic on the road is coming and going to the parking for Amnicon Falls.
-Everyone driving on this road has to cross the single bridge so people tend to be driving slow.
+Everyone driving on this road has to cross a single bridge, so people tend to be driving slow.

 Hiking at Amnicon Falls

 There are two trails to check out at Amnicon State Park.
-The one with the best views of the upper falls, lower falls, and snake pit falls.
-It is aptly named the “Trails around the falls.”
-This trail isn’t an out and back trail or a loop trail but rather several trails going up and around various parts of the rapids and falls.
+The one with the best views of the upper falls, lower falls, and snake pit falls, is aptly named the “Trails Around the Falls.”
+This trail isn’t an out-and-back trail or a loop trail, but rather several trails going up and around various parts of the rapids and falls.
 It goes right along the river with great views all along.
-Keep a close eye on kids, there isn’t much between the trail and the water and it’s not a river you want anyone to fall into!
+Keep a close eye on kids, there isn’t much between the trail and the water, and it’s not a river you want anyone to fall into!

-One of the best views of the falls and a nice look at the covered bridge is on the parking lot side of the river.
-Instead of crossing the bridge head away from the parking area with the bridge on your left.
+One of the best views of the falls, and a nice look at the covered bridge, is on the parking lot side of the river.
+Instead of crossing the bridge, head away from the parking area with the bridge on your left.
 That is where you will find the selfie station and a great view of the falls.
-There is a steep ledge with a drop off into the water, keep your kiddos or furry friends close.
+There is a steep ledge with a drop-off into the water.
+Keep your kids or dogs close.

-The other trail is just under a mile and called Thimbleberry trail.
+The other trail is just under a mile and is called Thimbleberry Trail.
 It is a loop trail going partly through the woods and partly along the river.
 It offers easy access to the river that is just downstream of the falls.
-Along the trail there are numbered signs.
-Pick up a booklet to read about each marked sign post.
+Along the trail, there are numbered signs.
+Pick up a booklet to read about each marked signpost.

 Are you looking for peace and quiet at your campsite?
 Amnicon Falls might be a good fit.
-There are 36 campsites and no generators are allowed.
-There are also no electric hook ups.
+There are 36 campsites, and no generators are allowed.
+There are also no electric hookups.
 No showers and no dump stations.
-Perfect for tents or self sufficient trailers!
+Perfect for tents or self-sufficient trailers!
 They do have vault toilets and drinking water available.
-If the main site still isn’t private enough for you, check out one of the two walk-in sites.
+If the main site isn’t private enough, check out one of the two walk-in sites.
 They are 100-150 feet from the parking area.

 Playgrounds and Picnics

 The listed playground on the map is a set of swings.
-There is also a set of swings and a sandbox in the middle of the camping loop.
+A set of swings and a sandbox is also in the middle of the camping loop.